Julie DeNeen is a writer and mom of three. She dated her current husband for the bulk of her teenage years. She knows about budget dating!

 - Go miniature golfing together.

-- Grab two magazines, some glue, and a poster board.
+- Grab some magazines, glue, and a poster board.
 Make a collage of your relationship using only words and clips from the magazines.

 - Go out for ice cream.